Energy hardship expert panel and reference group

 Energy Hardship Expert Panel

-The objective of the Panel is to recommend to government policy priorities and actions to alleviate energy hardship, and provide impartial, evidence-based expert advice.
+The objective of the Panel was to recommend to government policy priorities and actions to alleviate energy hardship, and provide impartial, evidence-based expert advice.

 The Panel’s work programme was, in part, drawn from the Electricity Price Review’s findings and the government’s response to its recommendations.